 These conversations of course become more difficult as reality sets in.
 The survey was undertaken before the cost of living crisis really kicked into gear in European countries.
 But it could also be that the elite commentators in the ‘climate debate’ are underestimating younger generations’ deep concern about climate change and understanding of the way societies around the world need to adapt and change in the years to come.

-One response to Rich countries argue their populations don’t support loss and damage – but European young people do
+3 responses to Rich countries argue their populations don’t support loss and damage – but European young people do

 Sign up to our newsletter